-Rapco Horizon cables are excellent for beginner podcasters who want a durable cable to grow with them as they rank their podcast.
-If that’s you, these cables will offer you a lot of functional flexibility in just about any studio setup and on most stages.
+The Rapco Horizon cables are excellent for beginner podcasters who want a durable cable to grow with them as they rank their podcast.
+If that’s you, these cables offer you a lot of functional flexibility that works with you in just about any studio setup and on most stages.

-These cables might be a little more than many beginner podcasters want to spend up front but they’re worth it if you’re in this for the long run.
-Switching out any stock cables with these will rectify many common problems podcasters have with equipment-generated background noise.
-Because the Mogami GOLD XLR is a quad cable, it’s significantly better at quieting background noise than the more commonly used 2-conductor cables.
+Admittedly these cables might be a little more than beginner podcasters want to spend up front but they’re worth it if you’re in this for the long run.
+Switching out any stock cables with these will rectify many common problems podcasters have with background noise from their equipment.
+Because it’s a quad cable, it’s significantly better at quieting background noise than the more commonly used 2-conductor cables.
 If you ever plan to take your show on the road, these cables are a must-have.

-If you have tile or concrete floors or high ceilings, chances are your room will need acoustic paneling so that you don’t sound like you’re podcasting through a tin can.
+If you have tile or concrete floors, or if you have high ceilings, chances are your room will need acoustic paneling to help avoid you sounding like you’re podcasting through a tin can.
 Echo and reverb are hugely distracting and diminish the quality of your sound.

 Uplift’s 3D Tube Acoustic Panels come in two sleek colors — white and grey.
-More importantly, they offer a nice noise reduction coefficient (NRC) of 0.8, which means that 80% of the sound hitting those panels is absorbed.
-That’s more than many recommended acoustic panels out there, which often have a 0.4 NRC.
+More importantly, they offer a nice noise reduction coefficient (NRC) of 0.8, which means 80% of the sound hitting those panels is absorbed.
+That is more than many recommended acoustic panels out there, which often have a .4 NRC.
 These panels are a little bit more expensive but worth the extra investment because the higher sound absorption makes them more effective.

 For Mac: Adobe Audition

 If you’re an Apple lover like I am, then Adobe Audition is a great piece of editing software.
-It’s cloud-based, which gives you flexibility that is especially valuable if you have co-hosts or are working with a team to edit and distribute the podcast.
+It’s cloud based, which gives you flexibility, which is especially valuable if you have co-hosts or are working with a team to edit and distribute the podcast.
 This platform is included in the Adobe Suite, so although it comes with a price tag it does give you access to other nice apps such as Photoshop, Illustrator and Premiere.

 For Mac: Garageband

-If you’re still in the beginning stages of podcasting or are just not ready to pay for editing software, your Mac has a free option that is pretty decent.
+If you’re still in the beginning stages or not ready to pay for editing software, your mac has a free option, which is pretty decent.
 Garageband is the audio editing software which comes preloaded on your computer when you buy it.
-The learning curve for Garageband is short, making it an ideal piece of software for any podcaster, regardless of technical expertise.
+The learning curve for Garageband is short, which makes it an ideal piece of software for any podcaster, regardless of technical expertise.

 For PC: Audacity

 Many beginner podcasters assume it’s possible to upload an mp3 file to the podcasting platforms and call it good.
 Unfortunately, it’s not quite that simple.
-Podcasting platforms are actually RSS feed readers, which means your file needs to live somewhere with a feed.
+Podcasting platforms are actually RSS Feed readers, which means your file needs to live somewhere with a feed.
 That somewhere is NOT your website.
-If you host your audio files on your website, they’ll slow things down and hurt your ability to rank your podcast.
+If you put your file on your website, it’ll slow things down and hurt your ability to rank your podcast.
 Instead, you need a podcast host to store those files and push out a feed to the players.

 The podcast host I use and recommend is Libsyn.
 They’ve been in business for awhile and continue to be a popular choice among many podcasters, so they deserve a spot on this list.
-What I like about them is the amount of control they give back to the person who owns the podcast — you.
-They also have monetization options to earn you a little extra income from your podcast.
+What I like about them is the amount of control they give back to you — the person who owns the podcast you’re publishing.
+They also have monetization options, giving you more control over the listening experience.

-Before and after your podcast, you’ll need to send your listener somewhere online to learn more about what you cover and offer additional context or links to the topics you discuss.
-Having a website is critical as you grow your listener base and start ranking your podcast, and having a reliable website host to ensure your website is online when your listeners head over to your URL is just as critical to help you rank your podcast.
+Before and after your podcast, you’ll need to send your listener to a spot to learn more about what you cover and offer additional context or links to the topics you discuss.
+Having a website to do this is critical as you grow your listener base and start ranking your podcast.
+And having a reliable website host to ensure your website is online when your listeners head over to your URL is critical to help you rank your podcast.

 Cloudways is a leader, in my eyes, in the world of website hosting.
 Their agility, ease of use, and fast-performance lets beginners and experts alike set up a website and go live in seconds.
 As you start to grow and rank your podcast, Cloudways is set up to scale alongside you.
 At every stage, this website host offers a secure, fast and reliable service.

-Podcasting isn’t just about recording and publishing audio.
+Podcasting isn’t just about audio.
 It’s about the experience you deliver to your listener.
-That experience happens on your podcast player and/or your website before, during and after your listener hits play.
+That experience happens on your podcast player and/or on your website before, during and after your listener hits play.

 Smart Podcast Player

 You’re already familiar with the popular podcast players like iTunes, Spotify and Stitcher.
-While those are great in their own right, I chose to customize a podcast player — I use one called the Smart Podcast Player — specifically for my website.
-Since this blog has a following, it was nice to be able to add the podcast player to my pages and simplify the listening experience for my audience.
+While those are great in their own right, I chose to customize a podcast player specifically for my website, which is called the Smart Podcast Player.
+Since this blog attracts a readership, it was nice to be able to add the podcast player to my pages and simplify the listening experience for my audience.